melisgl/journal/README.md

 - Version: 0.1.0
 - Description: A library for logging, tracing, testing and persistence.
-- Long Description: Logging, tracing, testing, and persistence are about what happened during code execution.
-Recording machine-readable logs and traces can be repurposed for white-box testing.
-More, when the code is rerun, selected frames may return their recorded values without executing the code, which could serve as a [mock][mock-object] framework for writing tests.
-This ability to isolate external interactions and to reexecute traces is sufficient to reconstruct the state of a program, achieving simple persistence not unlike a journaling filesystem or Event Sourcing.
 - Licence: MIT, see COPYING.
 - Author: Gábor Melis <mega@retes.hu>
 - Homepage: [http://github.com/melisgl/journal](http://github.com/melisgl/journal)